module-federation/aegis-host/README.md

 - Clustering for availability and scalibilty
 - Cluster cache synchronization
 - Polyrepo code reuse (the answer to the shared code question)
+- Automatated CA certifcate setup and renewal
+- Intial AppMesh implementation (can be used in place of event bus)
+- Inital support for WebAssembly (outside the browser) - write components in any language

 ---